Free Shipping

 Spark Ignition systems are the next level in the Fire Pit Ignition Systems hierarchy.

-Spark ignition systems are also very easy to install, ideal for a DIY project.
-Care needs to taken to ensure a good earth connection for the grounding wire of the spark ignitor.
+Spark ignition systems are also easy to install, ideal for a DIY project.
+Care needs to be taken to ensure a good earth connection for the grounding wire of the spark ignitor.

-Cons: Fire pit should not be left unattended when lit
+Cons: The Fire pit should not be left unattended when lit.

 Flame Sensing Kits